Step 1: Apply Online

 All students enrolled at Modesto Junior College are expected to be punctual and attend classes regularly.
 Instructors are encouraged to announce to their students their policies regarding excessive absences or tardiness at the beginning of the semester.
 When an instructor determines that a student's absences are excessive, the instructor may drop the student from the class.
 It is the student's responsibility to discuss anticipated and/or extensive absences with the instructor.
 No absence relieves the student of the responsibility of completing all work assigned.
 Any student who fails to attend class regularly may be dropped; however, it is the responsibility of the student to complete the course or to officially withdraw from a class.
 Tardiness may be treated as an absence.

 A student may petition for issues related to specific courses (i.e., grade correction, residency, course repeat due according to Title 5 regulations).
 Issues that relate to missed deadlines and graduation requirements are not petitionable.
 Petitions are reviewed by the MJC Petitions Committee, and in some instances, input is provided by departments, division deans and/or instructors.
-Petition forms are available in the Admissions Office, located on the East Campus in the Student Center.
-Permission to take excess units and maximum repeats of a course are done through the Counseling Center in the Morris Building, Room 103.
-Academic Renewal applications are available in the Records Office in the Morris Building, Room 107.
-Petition forms for Prerequisite/Co-requisite Challenge, No-Show verifications, and Credit-by-Examination are available in division offices.
+Petition forms are available in the Enrollment Services Office, located on the East Campus in the Student Services Building, 1st Floor.
+Permission to take excess units and maximum repeats of a course are done through the Counseling Center in the Student Services Building, Room 226.
+Academic Renewal applications are also available in the Enrollment Services Office in the Student Services Building, 1st Floor.
+Petition forms for Prerequisite/Co-requisite Challenge, No-Show verifications, and Credit-by-Examination are available in Division Offices.

 Any student may challenge a prerequisite on the grounds that (1) it was not established in accordance with the District's policy; (2) it is in violation of Title 5; (3) it is discriminatory; (4) student can succeed even though student has not completed the prerequisite; or (5) student will be subject to undue delay because the prerequisite has not been made reasonably available.
 To challenge a prerequisite, the student must complete a prerequisite challenge form (available in the Division Office for the discipline of the course to be challenged) and state the basis for the challenge.
 A committee from the Division in which the class is offered will review each petition and render a decision within five working days.
 It is the responsibility of the student to provide information that supports the challenge.